Health Literacy Competency-Based Curriculum for Health Professionals

 APTR/ODPHP Health Literacy Teaching Award

-Professor Kurtz-Rossi presented her work at the International Health Literacy Conference in Taiwan and at the APTR annual meeting, Teaching Prevention 2017, in New Mexico.
+Professor Kurtz-Rossi presented a webinar on health literacy and plain language materials development for CDC Public Health Fellows, and presented her work at the International Health Literacy Conference in Taiwan, and at the APTR annual meeting, Teaching Prevention 2017, in New Mexico.

 Award and project made possible with support from the Office of Disease Prevention and Health Promotion (ODPHP), Office of the Assistant Secretary for Health, U.S. Department of Health and Human Services (HHS).
 Cooperative Agreement #5 ATPHP120007-03-00.